gorgarp/Twitch_Virtual_Dog/README.md

 - Random events that reward XP.
 - Leaderboard displaying the top 10 dogs.
 - Inactivity messages for users who have been away.
+- Earn bones for each minute spent watching the stream while it is live.

 ## Setup